LawnchairLauncher/lawnicons/CONTRIBUTING.md

 `160 × 160 px`.
 The long side of an abstract icon should be `160 px`, but the other side could be smaller.
 In the case of curved boundaries, the margin of error is `<0.1 px`.

+Please note that weight and position of the stroke affect the icon size in Figma.

 **3 Square icons**

 ![](docs/images/fundamentals-3-square-icons.png)

 `154 × 154 px`.
 These are icons with `50%` or more of the edges running along the square.

+Please note that weight and position of the stroke affect the icon size in Figma.

 **4 Color**